Ages 35-40, First Years Overseas

 Shortly after the millennium turnover, I got the domain ThailandGuru.com and immediately launched my guide.
 (People had referred to me as "the Thailand guru" before, long story.)

-I started to really think about who was reliable, and two people came to mind.
-One was the volunteer artist, Sam, who always did high quality work, far exceeding my expectations and doing it on schedule.
-He was mostly self-taught.
+One was the volunteer artist for my space settlement website, Sam, who always did high quality work, far exceeding my expectations and doing it on schedule.
+He was mostly self-taught, though he had also worked for a website company in New Zealand.
 I asked Sam if he would come to Thailand, as he had no decent job in New Zealand, and he expressed serious interest.
 I decided to push for this full force.
+Sam didn't have much money, and he was taking a big risk by coming, but he had enough to live on for awhile and for a return ticket if needed.

-mark-prado.com > History > Ages 35-40, living and working overseas for the first time
+mark-prado.com > History > Ages 35-40, living and working overseas for the first time (1994-2000)

 Please provide quick feedback on this page.
 It is encouraging to just know people read anything on this site and care enough to give some quick feedback.